saleem2007/Portfolio/Multiverse/ShoppingApp/README.md

 # Project Functionalities

 * **The app has a register user function where you can submit the information, but it is currently not in use.**
+* **The app has three sub-menu Warehouses, Categories, Items.
+A user can click on each warehouse and view the items in it, you can also add items, update the prices or even delete an item if needed.**
 *